Un1q32/icon-fix/README.md

 Simple script to fix the iFile and MTerminal icons on iOS 6 and below.

 Hosted on the iPhonePorts repo (http://oldworldorder.gay/cydia)

+Retina iFile icon made by meesebyte on Deviantart